-A German man who gained control over 1,519 domain names was ordered by the World Intellectual Property Organisation (WIPO) to release them to a hotel chain.
-The InterContinental Hotels Group (IHG) brought the action after it discovered that domain names which corresponded with its brand were being used by Daniel Kirchhof to generate cash for his internet hotel booking business by offering customers the opportunity to book rooms in hotels that were not even connected to the IHG group.
+In that case, a German man who gained control over 1,519 domain names was ordered by the World Intellectual Property Organisation (WIPO) to release them to a hotel chain.
+IHG brought the action after it discovered that domain names that corresponded with its brand were being used by Daniel Kirchhof to profit his internet hotel booking business by offering customers the opportunity to book rooms in hotels that were not connected to the IHG group.

-IHG argued that by using its intellectual property, Mr Kirchhof was promoting its competitors.
-The case confirmed two important issues: that it is acceptable to bundle together more than one dispute against a single person and deal with the lot in one single case, and that it is acceptable to bring a joint claim by more than one company, provided there is a “common grievance”.
+IHG argued that by using its intellectual property, Mr Kirchhof was not only benefiting himself but that he was also promoting competitor hotels.
+The case confirmed two important issues.
+First, it is acceptable to bundle together more than one dispute against a single person and deal with the lot in one single case, and second, it was not acceptable for someone to simply use another company’s name in domain names that were intended to benefit them financially.

 WIPO, is the World Intellectual Property Organization and among the services WIPO provides is a dispute resolution service for challenges filed by trademark owners in relation to abusive registration and use of internet domain names, commonly known as cybersquatting.
 This entire procedure is conducted online and results in enforceable decisions within two months.
 It is probably the cheapest and quickest method to have domain names transferred back to the business owners who own the trademark to them.